 Once the evaluators complete their assessment, a recommendation on registration is put forward to the Registrar with an evaluation report.

-From here, the Board will inform you of the outcome of your application.
+The Board will then inform you of the outcome of your application.
 If your application is successful you will be provided with written confirmation and you will be added to the electrical workers register.

-Assessment may find that you have yet to meet the requirements for registration, in which case the Licensing Team will inform you by letter of the missing requirements.
+Assessment may find that you have not met the requirements for registration, in which case the Licensing Team will inform you by email of the missing requirements.
 This may be an examination pass, practical assessment completion or further work experience.

 How long does it take?

 - Qualified pathway (National Certificate) > 20 working days.

 - Experience pathway > 20-35 working days.